 “Sometimes the song is already in our head and we just need to map it out, sometimes we only have the lyrics or we only have the beat, and most of the time we go into the studio without an idea in our heads.
 We just want to walk in and start creating whatever.”

 MB: How did your sound develop?
 Do you go into the studio knowing exactly how it’ll turn out or is there a bit of alchemy in the process?

-XIX: We’ve been practicing various styles of music and instruments throughout the years.
+WHOKILLEDXIX: We’ve been practicing various styles of music and instruments throughout the years.
 Our sound changes very often because of our genuine interests in experimentation.
 We love learning and trying new things.
-Like we said, we originally did punk, then we started XIX to explore rap.
+Like we said, we originally did punk, then we started WHOKILLEDXIX to explore rap.